Governance Documents

 A. Contract Policy

 Employees who have dealings with the Company's clients, suppliers, and other business partners are required to understand and follow the Company’s Contracts Policy CP 1003.
-Employees should be aware of what contracts are subject to the internal review process.
-An employee who is unsure if a contract is covered by the Contracts Policy should contact the Legal Department.
+Employees should be aware that all contracts are subject to the internal review process.
+An employee who has questions about the Contracts Policy should contact the Legal Department.

 B. Insider Trading